routhusundeep/paxos/README.md

 ### state reduction in acceptor
 Acceptor state do not grow exponentially with number of messages. will only store the latest accepted PValue for each slot.

+### Decision tracking in leader from colocated nodes
+Leader tracks the decided commands, it reduces the number of retries proposals vastly.

-### Support network (partial)
+### Support network
-Currently message communication happens through in-memory channels, will need to extend it to network.
-[ZMQ](https://zeromq.org/get-started/) will be used for the multicast/socket communication with protobuf for the serde.
+Happens through a combination of in memory queues and sockets.
+[ZMQ](https://zeromq.org/get-started/) is used for the socket communication with protobuf for the serde.
+TCP is the only used protocol, can use multicast if needed.

 ## Planned:
 ### Failure detection
 Will go with a basic heartbeats and timeouts for now, maybe accrual detection if I feel enterprising.

-### Use colocation
-The cluster should have the location added to it, should use a combination of TCP and Channel for message delivery.

-### Garbage collection on leader
+### Garbage collection on Acceptor
 should be easy to add by introducing a new message type which will be sent by the replicas when they apply a certain number of commands.

-### Support generic state machine at replica
-Right now, the replica is just a log. refactoring it into generic state machine would be helpful.

 ### Leases for leader
 Probably requires the biggest change.
 So will postpone it until the rest of the features are added.